 We have run successful campaigns around container deposit schemes, plastic bags, E-waste, toxic toxic tyre dumping, mircroplastics and microbeads.

-Plastic Free Cairns is one of nine communities under our Plastic Free Places Program.
-Our other communities are Noosa (Qld), Townsville (Qld), Rockhampton & Livingstone (Qld), Byron (NSW), Randwick (NSW) Perth (WA), Mornington Peninsula (Vic) and Adelaide (SA).
+Plastic Free Cairns is one of a number communities nationwide under our Plastic Free Places Program.
+Our other communities are Noosa (Qld), Townsville (Qld), Rockhampton & Livingstone (Qld), Byron (NSW), Randwick (NSW) Perth (WA), Mornington Peninsula (Vic), Adelaide (SA), Darwin (NT) and Tasmania.

 THE PLASTIC FREE CAIRNS TEAM

 Our team works on the ground (and behind the scenes) to deliver to our members the best advice, information and solutions to help them switch away from single-use plastic.
 This may sound simple, but in fact it takes a lot of work, knowledge, experience and passion to deliver this program!